 All CHS projects are completed by volunteers.
 Volunteers also maintain the grounds and the upkeep of the structures.
 The current project is the 1919 Machine Shed.
 Volunteers will be working on the shed once again as soon as weather permits.

 The CHS meets every month on the third Thursday of the month at 6:30 pm.
-The location in the winter months is the Caledonia-Mt.Pleasant Park Building at 9614 Hwy K. The January meeting will be held January 16th at 6:30 pm.
-The February meeting will be held February 20th at 6:30 pm.
+The location in the winter months is the Caledonia-Mt.Pleasant Park Building at 9614 Hwy K. The March meeting will be held March 19th.
+The April meeting will be held April 16th in the 1902 Milwaukee Road Depot at the Caledonia Historical Village.
 The public is welcome.

 NEED MORE INFORMATION ABOUT THE CHS?